Dylan5019-Odin/restaurant-page/README.md

 # restaurant-page
-A mock resaurant webpage that I created to help familiarize myself wit webkit.
+A mock resaurant webpage that I created to help familiarize myself with webkit.
 This project also helped with my knowledge of creating elements using js.

 Banner IMG: